Subscribe to my newsletter. Get updates, short stories, and learn about similar books by other authors.

 By mid-April, it was suddenly obvious that his writing could do a lot more than outfit a wood working shop.
 By then the long dormant dream of earning a living as a writer had rekindled and consumed his every waking hour.
 After receiving a number of emails from readers asking questions about the characters’ back stories, he quickly wrote a short novel, Fallen Out, that was published as a prequel to the first three novels.
 Knowing that this new book was going to be published by the end of May and his writing income already rivaling his income as a trucker, he turned in his keys and cleaned out his truck on May 14th, 2014, less than a year after starting his first full length manuscript.

-Since that day, Stinnett has written and published nine more novels in the Jesse McDermitt Caribbean Adventure Series.
-He also published four novels in a spin-off series, featuring one of the recurring characters Charity Styles, and a non-fiction book on writing.
+Since that day, Stinnett has written and published many more novels in the Jesse McDermitt Caribbean Adventure Series.
+He also wrote several novels in a spin-off series, featuring one of the recurring characters Charity Styles, and a non-fiction book on writing.
 More importantly, he was now home every day and able to say a bedside prayer with his youngest child, instead of doing it over the phone as he’d done for the previous thirteen years.

 Just before Christmas, 2015, Stinnett moved his family to the coast.
+Literally, two days before Christmas.
 “The old man has returned to the sea,” he often quips, paraphrasing Jimmy Buffett.
-Buying a nicer four bedroom home with a separate office on the first floor, he’s finally back in an environment he knows and enjoys.
+Buying a six bedroom home with a separate office on the first floor, he was finally back in an environment he knew and enjoyed.
 He’d always dreamed of having his own Grady-White center console powerboat, arguably one of the best small boat manufacturers in the world.
 Buying a twenty year old Grady, he began living the dream he had as a much younger man, writing, boating, and enjoying the outdoors.
 Sometimes, all at once.
 The boat was named after his favorite character in his books, Pescador, which is Spanish for fisherman.
 In 2018, Pescador was traded for a larger boat with a head, something sorely missed by his wife and youngest daughter.
-These days, if the weather is nice and Port Royal Sound isn’t too rough, you might see the 24′ Sailfish he named Rusty Anchor, moving around and nosing up into the many small creeks that flow into the Sound.
-Stop and say hi and Stinnett might tell you a story.
-Who knows?
-You might end up in a story.
+The boat was aptly named Rusty Anchor.